WAZY-FM: History

 RadioVision Partners Ltd., later named University Broadcasting, now known as Artistic Media Partners acquired WAZY-FM in October 1986.
 Thomm Kristi was program Director.
 Steve Brigandi was news director.

 History-making ratings (36 share) were achieved in the '80s with Jim Stacy as program director, and talent including Steve West (mornings), Steve Louizos, Dr. Dave (Dave Gross), which was featured on the cover of Friday Morning Quarterback.

-In 1995 under program director John Flint (Harrison), WAZY switched from a top 40 format to a hot adult contemporary format, positioning the station as, "The Best Of the 80's and 90's."
+In 1995 under program director John Flint (Harrison), WAZY-FM switched from a top 40 format to a hot adult contemporary format, positioning the station as, "The Best Of the 80's and 90's."

-In the fall of 2000, WAZY leadership decided to soften its musical approach and flipped to adult contemporary.
-On March 16, 2001, just 6 months after the switch to AC, WAZY returned to the Contemporary Hits Radio (Top 40) format.
+In the fall of 2000, WAZY-FM leadership decided to soften its musical approach and flipped to adult contemporary.
+On March 16, 2001, just 6 months after the switch to AC, WAZY-FM returned to the Contemporary Hits Radio (Top 40) format.
 It remained 96.5 WAZY until September 28, 2006, when it switched to "Lafayette's #1 Hit Music Station - Z96-5".

-In 2004, Artistic Media Partners, as a part of company-wide sports programming realignment initiative, moved Purdue University Football and Men's Basketball off WAZY to their classic rock sister station, WSHP, and the following year to country sister, WLFF.
+In 2004, Artistic Media Partners, as a part of company-wide sports programming realignment initiative, moved Purdue University Football and Men's Basketball off WAZY-FM to their classic rock sister station, WSHP, and the following year to country sister, WLFF.
 This resulted in two frequency flip-flops between WLFF and WSHP in a less than 18 months.
-Beginning in the fall of 2007, WAZY once again became the flagship station for Purdue football.
+Beginning in the fall of 2007, WAZY-FM once again became the flagship station for Purdue football.

-Brandon Adams is the current WAZY program director, and has been in the position since June 2021.
+Brandon Adams is the current WAZY-FM program director, and has been in the position since June 2021.
 He also hosts "B-Adams in the Morning" weekdays on the station from 6 AM - 10 AM.

 Artistic Media Partners sold its Lafayette stations to Star City Broadcasting, owner of WPBI-LD (channel 16), in 2016.
 The transfer to Lafayette TV, LLC was completed on January 3, 2017.

 Programming

-WAZY currently plays a contemporary hit radio format.
+WAZY-FM currently plays a contemporary hit radio format.

-WAZY is a local primary source-2 for the Indiana Emergency Alert System.
+WAZY-FM is a local primary source-2 for the Indiana Emergency Alert System.

-WAZY is currently streaming online at their website.
+WAZY-FM is currently streaming online at their website.

 Former programming

-On February 16, 1987, WAZY became a former affiliate of ABC News Radio.
+On February 16, 1987, WAZY-FM became a former affiliate of ABC News Radio.